SEPM: poor database performance

 The Microsoft SQL database used by the Symantec Endpoint Protection Manager (SEPM) is showing symptoms of poor performance, showing on the SEPM server as for example:

-- Clients blocked from the network in an Enforcer configuration (where the SEPM is too slow replying to the Enforcer client authentication requests)
+- Clients blocked from the network in an Network Access Control configuration (where the SEPM is too slow replying to the Enforcer client authentication requests).

-Poor database performance can have a number of different causes; one identified cause on a larger network is excessive logging enabled in the SEP client firewall policies.
+Poor database performance can have a number of different causes; one identified cause on large sites is when excessive logging has been enabled in the SEP client firewall policies.

 Verify if traffic logging or packet logging has been enabled for a particular firewall rule that is likely to match large amounts of traffic across all client machines, such as if logging has been enabled for an "allow all applications" or "block all" rule.

 To see the number of records kept in the database for different firewall rules the following SQL query can be used: "select count(*) as records,rule_name from sem5.agent_traffic_log_1 with (nolock) group by rule_name order by records desc" (repeating the query for agent_traffic_log_2).